harrycresswell/harry/content/writing/m1-web-development-setup.md

 ## Summary

-How you setup a new machine is always going to be a personal thing.
+How you setup a new machine will always be a personal thing.
 But nonetheless, I hope you find some of this helpful for your own setup.

 This is actually the first time I’ve bothered to document this process.
-Seems kinda bizzare now I think of it, as I’m sure–like with most the words I remember to write down–I’ll be grateful I did, when I return to them later.
+Seems kinda bizzare now I think of it, as I’m sure–like with most the words I write down–I’ll be grateful I did, when I return to them later.

 After all, setting up a new machine for web development can be a dauting process.
 But with a roadmap to follow, the process should be a whole lot easier.